rs1932/homeassistant-ring_alarm_component/README.md

 # Issues
 1. This component uses some other python modules, all of them install automatically except for python-socketio which I install within the component.
 Once I trace the problem will try to remove the manual installation.
 Not sure if this creates problems in Hassio since i use the installed python to install the pip modules
-2. Needs more extensive error checking, working on it
+2. All components need more extensive error checking
 3. Recoverability is not good, when for example the Ring Alarm goes into cellular back or is offline when initially trying to connect
 4. Assume there needs to be more extensive testing and not be dependent solely on the status produced by this compoonent
 5. While I have support for multiple locations/alarms have not tested it out.